 £100: obviously a lot of money in 1876!

-In January 1876, the Duke of Westminster promised to become a guarantor for the sum of £100 for the Wrexham Art Exhibition which was to take place in August.
-In March the same year at the closing ceremony of the Rhyl Eisteddfod, the President stated that he was very pleased to know there was to be an Arts and Treasures Exhibition and that this would be held in connection with the Wrexham Eisteddfod.
+Firstly, in January 1876, the Duke of Westminster promised to become a guarantor for the sum of £100 for the Wrexham Art Exhibition.
+Which was to take place in August.
+In March the same year at the closing ceremony of the Rhyl Eisteddfod.
+The President stated that he was very pleased to know there was to be an Arts and Treasures Exhibition.
+This would be held in connection with the Wrexham Eisteddfod.

 In May, a meeting of the Executive Committee was held in London.
 Those present were Major Cornwallis West, Chairman; Mr Charles Bowyer; Mr John Thomas, musical director; and Mr W Chaffers, general superintendent of the South Kensington Museum.
-Musical arrangements were discussed and it was decided that Messrs Gray and Davidson should erect “a fine and powerful” organ in the orchestra to give fine effect to the grand music of Handel, Hayden, Mozart, etc aided by choirs from Wales and the border counties.
+Musical arrangements were discussed.
+It was decided that Messrs Gray and Davidson should erect “a fine and powerful” organ in the orchestra.
+To give fine effect to the grand music of Handel, Hayden, Mozart, etc aided by choirs from Wales and the border counties.

 Gems, Paintings and Gothic Iron Work